-Cardiologists are highly trained physicians; completing up to 7 years of postgraduate training and earning an average of $410,000 annually.
-An individual disability insurance policy can ensure that you do not suffer a loss of income in the event you lose your ability to practice as a cardiologist so your current lifestyle can stay intact.
+Cardiologists are highly trained physicians; they complete up to 7 years of post-graduate training and earn an average of $410,000 annually.
+Individual disability insurance can ensure that if you lose the ability to practice as a cardiologist, you will not suffer a loss of income, allowing you to maintain your current lifestyle.

 Many people don’t realize that doctors need disability insurance.
-Most people just think about occupations that involve physical risks like logging workers or roofers, but the fact is that doctors, especially cardiologists, have high-risk jobs as well.
+Most people only think of jobs that involve physical risks, such as lumberjacks or roofers, but the fact is that doctors, especially cardiologists, have high-risk jobs as well.

 There are many factors to consider with cardiologist disability insurance.
 In this article, we won’t recommend a specific insurance company, but we will discuss the different factors to consider when choosing a long-term disability policy to make sure you get the best disability insurance, and how choosing the wrong policy could lead to a claim denial down the road.